MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/apifaultdetail.md

 ---
-title: ApiFaultDetail Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: ApiFaultDetail Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a fault object that operations return when web service-specific errors occur, such as when the request message contains incomplete or invalid data.
 ---
-# ApiFaultDetail Data Object
+# ApiFaultDetail Data Object - Ad Insight
 Defines a fault object that operations return when web service-specific errors occur, such as when the request message contains incomplete or invalid data.

 ## Syntax